jacintak/jacintak.github.io/resources/index.md

 In my PhD I wrote a custom function for my code to calculate development rate.
 But there is also a package for that!
 `devRate` is a package with commonly used temperature-rate functions, from statistical functions to biophysical ones.
 You can get it from [CRAN](https://cran.r-project.org/web/packages/devRate/index.html)

+# International Symposium and Thematic School on DEB Theory for Metabolic Organisation
+Interested in Dynamic Energy Budget modelling?
+There is an international symposium and tele-course that is held every two years.
+The next one is [April 2019](https://deb2019.sciencesconf.org/).

 ***

 With the resources available you can pretty much develop a mechanistic model without collecting your own data.